-Our 2016 Artists’ Biographies
+Our 2020 Artists’ Biographies

 MICHAEL BEGAY. composer, guitarist, radio producer, writer.
 A graduate of Grey Hills Academy in Tuba City on the Navajo Nation, Mr. Begay was one of the first graduates of the Grand Canyon Music Festival’s Native American Composer Apprentice Project (NACAP), Mr. Begay studied recording arts at the Conservatory of Recording Arts and Sciences in Tempe and has worked at Native American radio station KGHR, a National Public Radio affiliate, as a producer and music writer for six years, and has worked in the studio with Grammy award winner Verdell Primeaux, all the while continuing to compose.
 He joined NACAP as a volunteer assistant composer-in-residence in 2006, working closely with Raven Chacon.
 He continues studying composition with Mr. Chacon, and officially joined NACAP as assistant composer-in-residence in 2007.

 STEPHEN BENSON, guitar.
-Stephen Benson is a freelance performer who has remained active on the studio, jazz and Broadway scene for over twenty years.
-Comfortable in a variety of musical settings from jazz and classical music to rock, rhythm and blues, Broadway, bluegrass and klezmer music, he has performed and or recorded with people as diverse as Phoebe Snow, John Sebastian, Dee Dee Bridgewater, Natalie Cole, Jessica Simpson, Evelyn Blakey, Nick Lachey, and The Metropolitan Opera Orchestra, The Philadelphia Orchestra, the Orchestra of St. Luke’s and The American Symphony Orchestra.
-He toured Europe as a member of the Giora Feidman Trio, performing at the Carnevale in Venice, Italy, for two years.
-He currently performs on Broadway in the orchestra pits of The Lion King, Chicago, Mary Poppins and Hair.
-He holds a Bachelor of Music degree from the Hartt School of Music in Hartford, Connecticut, and a Masters of Music from Manhattan School of Music.
-He has taught at the Hartt School of Music and the Turtle Bay Music School.
-He is currently on the jazz faculty at Montclair State University in New Jersey and lives in New York City with his wife and 17 year old twins.
+Stephen Benson is very active on the New York City freelance scene.
+He is comfortable in a variety of musical settings from jazz and classical music to rock, blues, rhythm and blues, Broadway, bluegrass and klezmer music.
+He has performed and or recorded with people as diverse as Phoebe Snow, John Sebastian, Dee Dee Bridgewater, Natalie Cole, Jessica Simpson and Nick Lachey, Harry Connick Jr., Take 6, Fontella Bass, Jane Krakowski, Sutton Foster, Garrison Keillor, The Big Apple Circus, The New York Philharmonic, The Metropolitan Opera Orchestra, The Philadelphia Orchestra, Orchestra of St. Lukes, NYC Ballet Orchestra and the American Symphony Orchestra.
+He has been a regular performer at the Grand Canyon Music Festival with Robert Bonfiglio and has performed with Evelyn Blakey at the Carnival of Venice.
+He toured Europe for two years as a member of the Giora Feidman Trio and did a world tour of A Chorus Line.
+Most recently, he has performed on Broadway in the orchestra pits of Aladdin, Chicago and The Lion King.
+He also composed and performed an original movie soundtrack for “ P.T.
+Barnum: The Lost Legend “.
+He was the first jazz guitar teacher at The Hartt School of Music under the direction of Jackie McLean and is currently on the jazz faculty at Montclair State University.
+He presently lives in New York City with his wife and twins.

-“As at home in the world of Grappeli and Oconner as he is in the world of Steve Vai and Jimi Hendrix, Joe Deninzon may very well be our next national violin treasure!!”-Jedd Beaudoin
+“As at home in the world of Grappeli and O”Conner as he is in the world of Steve Vai and Jimi Hendrix, Joe Deninzon may very well be our next national violin treasure!!”-Jedd Beaudoin

 CLARE HOFFMAN, flute.
 Co-founder and artistic director of the Grand Canyon Music Festival, Clare Hoffman has toured the United States, Europe and Asia, performing in a variety of settings from major concert halls to an ancient ampitheatre on the Greek island of Rhodes.
 Recent engagements include the Berkshire Bach Society (Tanglewood), Bang on a Can Festival (Lincoln Center), Cutting Edge (New York City, Victoria Bond, director), Estonian Philharmonic Chamber Choir and Tallinn Chamber Orchestra (Lincoln Center’s Great Performers series), Scandia Symphony, and Bronx Arts Ensemble.
 She has premiered works by John Corigliano, Seymour Barab, Brent Michael Davids, Arnold Black and Richard Einhorn and recorded for television, film, and RCA and High Harmony Records.
 Ms. Hoffman’s 2001-2002 season included working with Music Givers, an organization founded by musicians after September 11, 2001, to offer their talents to the relief efforts in the New York City area.
 Under her guidance, the Grand Canyon Music Festival has been presenting critically acclaimed musicians and outreach education programs to schools in northern Arizona’s rural areas, primarily schools and communities on the Hopi and Navajo Nations, for 28 years, and received funding and recognition from diverse organizations, including the National Endowment for the Arts, Chamber Music America, WESTAF, and The Nina Mason Pulliam, Flinn, Compton, ASCAP, and APS Foundations.
 She is a dedicated advocate for the arts and has worked throughout the United States with students from diverse backgrounds, from inner-city schools in places like Los Angeles and New York City to farming communities in Iowa and Native American communities in Arizona.
 Her education projects for the Grand Canyon Music Festival include an arts curriculum for fifth graders that integrates music and visual arts with core subjects, developed with Arts Vision and Bank Street College of Education, and the Native American Composer Apprentice Project (NACAP) with composers-in-residence Raven Chacon and Trevor Reed, which was recognized by First Lady Michelle Obama and the President’s Committee on the Arts and Humanities with a National Arts and Humanities Youth Program Award.
 She taught at the Turtle Bay Music School in New York City where she developed curriculum for the Flute Certificate Program, and is currently on the faculty of Concordia College Conservatory in Westchester, New York.
 She studied at the Mannes College of Music with Andrew Lolya, at L’École d’Été in France with legendary French flutists Jean-Pierre Rampal and Alain Marion, and with Samuel Baron and Julius Baker.